devsbb/grover-engineering-recruitment/README.md

 ## Context
 Grover is a fresh alternative to the traditional product ownership model for consumers, providing a highly flexible monthly subscription service for everyday devices such as laptops, smartphones, tablets, digital cameras, and more!

-We proudly announced recently that consumers can now rent tech in every MediaMarkt store in Germany: 200+ locations, from Flensburg to Friedrichshafen, meaning, they can simply visit any of these stores, rent with Grover and walk away with tech in hand.
+We announced recently that consumers can now rent tech in every MediaMarkt store in Germany: 200+ locations, from Flensburg to Friedrichshafen, meaning, they can simply visit any of these stores, rent with Grover and walk away with tech in hand.

 ## Coding Test
 The task is to create an application to show the consumer the products available in a given store.
-Remember that each store could have a different portfolio of products available and different stock levels for the same product.
+Remember that each store could have a different portfolio of products and different stock levels for the same product.

 Basically, when querying the API the application should return a list of products containing:
 - Name